 1. Mechanisms of hypoxemia:

-1) A mismatch of alveolar ventilation and pulmonary perfusion: Reduction of alveolar ventilation with an unchanged or slightly reduced pulmonary perfusion (eg, due to obstructive or interstitial lung disease, minor atelectases, or alveolar flooding), leading to a decrease in the partial pressure of oxygen in the lungs, poor oxygenation of blood leaving the alveoli, mixing (in the pulmonary veins) of oxygenated blood from well-ventilated areas of the lungs with poorly oxygenated blood from poorly ventilated areas, and, finally, to a reduction in the partial pressure of oxygen in the pulmonary veins, left atrium, left ventricle, and systemic arterial circulation.
+1) Mismatch of alveolar ventilation and pulmonary perfusion: Reduction of alveolar ventilation with an unchanged or slightly reduced pulmonary perfusion (eg, due to obstructive or interstitial lung disease, minor atelectases, or alveolar flooding) leads to lower partial pressure of oxygen in those areas of the lungs.
+Poorly oxygenated blood leaving the alveoli of those areas mixes in the pulmonary veins with oxygenated blood from well-ventilated areas of the lungs.
+This results in reduction in the oxygen content of the blood in the pulmonary veins, left atrium, left ventricle, and systemic arterial circulation.

 2) Shunting of poorly oxygenated blood:

-a) Intrapulmonary shunt of poorly oxygenated blood: In the case of preserved perfusion of the nonventilated areas of the lung (eg, due to airway obstruction, major atelectases, or alveolar flooding), poorly oxygenated blood from these areas flows into the pulmonary veins and mixes with oxygenated blood flowing from the well-ventilated alveoli.
-Higher proportions of poorly oxygenated blood are associated with more severe hypoxemia and a lower response to oxygen therapy without positive pressure mechanical ventilation (as opposed to a mismatch, where correction with oxygen therapy is easier).
+a) Intrapulmonary shunting of poorly oxygenated blood: In the case of preserved perfusion of the nonventilated areas of the lung (eg, due to airway obstruction, major atelectases, or alveolar flooding), poorly oxygenated blood from these areas flows into the pulmonary veins and mixes with oxygenated blood flowing from the well-ventilated alveoli.
+Higher proportions of poorly oxygenated blood are associated with more severe hypoxemia.

 3) Impaired alveolar-capillary diffusion: This results from interstitial lung diseases, which cause thickening of the alveolar-capillary barrier that leads to impaired oxygen diffusion.